WHY IS IT SO DIFFICULT TO FIND

 He identifies the fact that all this only exists because of "narrowed, attentive consciousness", but he never said it simply as 'focusing'.

-In "The Way of Zen" he even discusses peripheral vision, but he does this objectively as an analogy for universal consciousness, he never considers trying to do it himself. (refs)
+In "The Way of Zen" he even discusses peripheral vision, but he does this objectively as an analogy for universal consciousness. (refs)

 He never experienced the panoramic sensation of watching 3 or 4 things moving at the same time – and this changes our entire subject-object feelings, in a much more practical way than the Chinese picture language.